Chapter 14: Lookup Arguments

 Given a multiset $f = {f_1, \ldots, f_n}$ of witness values (the “lookups”) and a public multiset $t = {t_1, \ldots, t_d}$ (the “table”), prove $f \subseteq t$.

-The Dictionary Analogy.
+A dictionary example makes this concrete.
 Imagine you want to prove you spelled “Cryptography” correctly.
 The arithmetic approach would be to write down the rules of English grammar and phonetics, then derive the spelling from first principles.
 Slow, complex, error-prone.
 The lookup approach would be to open the Oxford English Dictionary to page 412, point to the word “Cryptography,” and say “there.”
-The lookup argument is simply proving that your tuple (the word you claim) exists in the set (all valid English words).
+The lookup argument is proving that your tuple (the word you claim) exists in the set (all valid English words).
 You don’t need to understand why it’s valid; you just need to show it’s in the book.

-Plookup’s insight: Transform the subset claim into a permutation claim.
+Plookup’s insight is to transform the subset claim into a permutation claim.
 The construction involves three objects:

 - $f$: the lookup values (what you’re looking up, your witness data)